chadly/jupyter/README.md

 This repository is a project template for a jupyter notebook runnable via [Visual Studio Code's Dev Containers feature](https://code.visualstudio.com/docs/devcontainers/containers).

+It will spin up a notebook container along with a [postgres database](https://www.postgresql.org/) and a [pgAdmin instance](https://www.pgadmin.org/) to access it.

 ## Running Locally

 Clone this repository directly or create a repo from [GitHub's repository template feature](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).